 If you’ve got the gardening bug and would like some more ideas for easy projects and general gardening tips, take a look at these posts.

-And finally, a few flower quotes to inspire you!
+And finally, I’ve got a blog post full of over one hundred flower quotes to inspire you!

 I hope this list of easy flowers to grow from seed helps you get out there and have a go at flower gardening and growing your own beautiful blooms.
 What’s on your list of flowers to plant this year?